logan-pearce/projecc/README.md

 # projecc
-A small simple package for projecting orbital elements onto sky plane and vice versa
+A small simple package for projecting orbital elements onto sky plane and vice versa.

+## Installation

+Install via pip:
+<code>pip install projecc</code>

+On the package index: <a href="https://pypi.org/project/projecc/">projecc</a>

+## Tutorials

-See the <a href="https://github.com/logan-pearce/projecc/blob/main/projecc/UsingProjecc.ipynb">Using Projecc notebook</a> for descriptions, definitions, and examples
+See the <a href="https://github.com/logan-pearce/projecc/blob/main/projecc/UsingProjecc.ipynb">Using Projecc notebook</a> for descriptions, definitions, and examples.

 ## Change log